 Why time correlation alone isn't effective

 Time correlation alone is ineffective in identifying the root cause of many performance problems.
 Consider for example a simple time correlation in which a 'Service A' calls a 'Service B'.
-The first incident in this problem evolution sequence is a slow down on 'Service B'.
-The next incident in the problem evolution sequence is a slow down on 'Service A'.
+The first event in this problem evolution sequence is a slow down on 'Service B'.
+The next event in the problem evolution sequence is a slow down on 'Service A'.
 In this case, time correlation would seem to work pretty well for indicating the root cause of the problem: The slow down on 'Service B' led sequentially to the slow down on Service A. This is however a very simplistic problem.

-What if the incidents in the problem evolution sequence are more nuanced and open to interpretation?
+What if the events in the problem evolution sequence are more nuanced and open to interpretation?
 What if for example 'Service A' has a long history of performance problems?
 With such knowledge it becomes impossible to say conclusively that the slow down on 'Service A' was caused by the slow down on 'Service B'.
 It may be that 'Service A' is simply experiencing another in a history of performance issues.
 Such subtleties make time correlation alone ineffective in conclusively pinpointing the root cause of many performance problems.

 The image below shows how Dynatrace automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
 According to this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
 The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 exhibits also abnormal behavior.
 In addition, all dependencies of Service 1 do show abnormal behavior and are part of the root-cause of the overall problem.
 The automatic root-cause detection includes all the relevant vertical stacks as it is shown in the example and ranks all root-cause contributors to find out which one has the most negative impact.
 Dynatrace not only detects all the root-cause contributors but also offers drilldowns on a component level to analyze the root-cause down to a code level, showing, for instance, failing methods within your service code or high GC activity on underlying Java processes.